Active, Continual Fine Tuning of Convolutional Neural Networks for Reducing Annotation Efforts: Experiments

-Pulmonary Embolism (PE) is a major national health problem, and computer-aid PE detection can improve diagnostic capabilities of radiologists.
-A PE is a blood clot that travels from a lower extremity source to the lung, where it causes blockage of the pulmonary arteries.
-The mortality rate of untreated PE may approach 30\%~\cite{calderthe2005}, but it decreases to as low as 2\% with early diagnosis and appropriate treatment~\cite{sadighchallenges2011}.
-CT pulmonary angiography (CTPA) is the primary means for PE diagnosis, wherein a radiologist carefully traces each branch of the pulmonary artery for any suspected PEs.
-CTPA interpretation is a time-consuming task whose accuracy depends on human factors, such as attention span and sensitivity to the visual characteristics of PEs.
-CAD can have a major role in improving PE diagnosis and decreasing the reading time of CTPA datasets.

-We use a database consisting of 121 CTPA datasets with a total of 326 PEs.
-Each PE candidate is regarded as a candidate with 50 patches.
-We divided candidates at the patient level into a training dataset with 434 true positives (199 unique PEs) and 3,406 false positives, and a testing dataset with 253 true positives (127 unique PEs) and 2,162 false positives.
-The overall PE probability is calculated by averaging the probabilistic prediction generated for the patches within PE candidate after data augmentation.
+Pulmonary embolism (PE) is a major national health problem, and computer-aided PE detection could play a major role in improving PE diagnosis and decreasing the reading time required for CTPA datasets.
+We employed a database consisting of 121 CTPA datasets with a total of 326 PE instances.
+Each PE detection is regarded as a \textit{candidate} with 50 patches.
+We divided candidates at the patient level into a training dataset, with 434 true positives (199 unique PE instances) and 3,406 false positives, and a testing dataset, with 253 true positives (127 unique PE instances) and 2,162 false positives.
+The overall PE probability is calculated by averaging the probabilistic prediction generated for the patches within a given PE candidate after data augmentation.